rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 > In this step, we are going to set up NoMachine access.
 Upon completion, you will be able to access the Desktop UI.
 This is unlike the VSCode extension, which allows access to the Jetson only over Terminal.

 1. Download NoMachine to your laptop from the [official site](https://www.nomachine.com/).
-    - NoMachine is a remote access software and it is pre-installed on the Jetson.
+    - NoMachine is a remote access software and it is pre-installed on our customized Jetson.

 2. Connect to Jetson using NoMachine
     - First, **unplug** your HDMI cable if it is still connected
     - Then, open NoMachine on your laptop, connect to Jetson as shown in the image below.
-You will need your IP address for this step, you can check IP address from [MBot IP registry](https://gitlab.eecs.umich.edu/rob550-f23/mbot_ip_registry).
+You will need your IP address for this step.

         <a class="image-link" href="/assets/images/system-setup/nomachine1.png">
         <img src="/assets/images/system-setup/nomachine1.png" alt=" " style="max-width:400px;"/>